 The original website can change a mashup's URL or delete it, which will cause an error in your course.

 This information applies only to the Original Course View.
-You and your institution control if this function is available in the editor.
+You and your institution control if this option appears in the editor.

 Wherever you can add and format text in your course, you can add one of your own YouTube videos in the editor.
 For example, you can share a video in a discussion thread.

 When prompted, sign in to YouTube with your Google account.
-A new window will open.
+A new window opens.
 If you don't see this window, check your browser's pop-up preferences.
 Select Accept to allow your Blackboard server to access your YouTube videos.

-If your Google account isn't enabled for YouTube access, you will receive a prompt to open a new browser tab and log in to YouTube.
+If your Google account isn't enabled for YouTube access, you'll receive a prompt to open a new browser tab and log in to YouTube.
 After you log in, create your YouTube channel to upload and store your videos.
 Select Grant Access.